-- i.
-A Selective Hiring Freeze will be implemented.
-Funding sources, Board priorities, the type of positions, the critical nature of the program and the potential for service delivery disruption will be considered in implementing the hiring freeze: - ii.
-Implementation of new programs, not fully operational, that are not fully revenue-offset, will be subject to further Board review; and - iii.
-Purchase of equipment will be selectively deferred and reviewed annually.
+- A Hiring Freeze is being implemented.
+Funding sources, Board priorities, the type of positions, the critical nature of the program and the potential for service delivery disruption will be considered in implementing the hiring freeze; - ii.
+Implementation of new programs, not fully operational, that are not fully revenue offset, will be subject to further Board review; and - iii.
+Purchase of equipment will be selectively deferred.
 Funding source and impact on service delivery will be considered in implementing the deferral. - iv.
-On May 4, 2010 the Board approved revisions to the Voluntary Time Off (VTO) Program, and declared the time period of July 1, 2010 through June 30, 2011 as a period of economic hardship.
-The Board took action on February 8, 2011 to extend the use of this policy through June 30, 2012.
-The policy provides for employees to participate in the VTO Program with the opportunity to voluntarily reduce their work day, work week or to take a block of time off while retaining most benefits.
-This may be requested and authorized in one-year increments to coincide with the budget cycle.
-The purpose of this Program is to reduce County costs during a time of economic hardship through voluntary actions of employees.
+On May 4, 2010 the Board approved revisions to the Voluntary Time off (VTO) Program, and declared the time period of July 1, 2010 through June 30, 2011 as a period of economic hardship.
+This current policy continues in effect until the economic downturn is improved.
+The policy provides for employees to participate in the VTO program with the opportunity to voluntarily reduce their work day, work week or to take a block of time off while retaining most benefits.
+This may be requested and authorized in six-month increments from January through June and July through December.
+The purpose of this program is to reduce County costs during a time of economic hardship through voluntary actions of employees.
 The VTO Program can only be used during the periods of economic hardship as designated by the Board of Supervisors.
 Approval of Voluntary Time Off is at the discretion of the Department Head who must take into consideration workload, service demands and other organizational implications.